Read

 Email header

-Your email header is the first thing your email subscriber will see when they open your message, so it should give the reader a clear sense of what the message is and a reason to keep reading.
+Your email header is the first thing your email subscriber will see when they open your message, so it should give the reader a clear sense of the message and a reason to keep reading.
 Consider combining a solid headline with a captivating visual to entice recipients to read more.

 Body copy

 We discussed message length earlier, but the art of email copywriting itself is crucial, too.
-Ensure you share relevant content and write in a conversational tone that fits your brand voice and meshes with the intended audience.
+Ensure you share relevant email content and write in a conversational tone that fits your brand voice and meshes with the intended audience.
 A beautifully designed layout with trash copy is wasted.

 Fonts

 Use email-friendly fonts that will display accurately across devices.
 If you want to be a little fancier in your font game, you can use a web font in your email if you have a system font set as a fallback.
-On the other hand, you don’t want a crazy font issue to make your latest campaign or newsletter email a disaster.
+On the other hand, you don’t want a font issue to make your latest campaign or newsletter email a disaster.

 Images

-Also, keep in mind that Internet Service Providers (ISPs) monitor the text-to-image ratio in emails.
+Also, remember that Internet Service Providers (ISPs) monitor the text-to-image ratio in emails.
 The more text you include compared to design elements/images, the better.
 And think about it this way: Many people, especially business email users, block images in emails from downloading by default.
 If the reader’s first impression is a bunch of blank space because the picture didn’t download, they will probably delete the message.

 GetResponse recommends a 60% – 40% or 70% – 30% text-to-image ratio, and you should also remember to use ALT text on your images.